Ravenstine/skillex/README.md

 At the moment, Skills in Pills is available simply as an app skeleton.
 Follow these instructions to install:

-- Fork & clone the repo.
-- Run `npm install` in the project directory.
+- `npm install -g skills-in-pills`
 - Install [Bespoken Tools](https://bespoken.tools/): `npm install -g bespoken-tools`

 ## Core Concepts